 FRADECO FAQ – Answers to frequently asked questions about payroll, social security, and taxes

-In our frequently asked questions (FAQ), you will find quick and easy-to-understand answers to all topics related to payroll accounting, statutory accident insurance, contribution reports, and working with FRADECO.
+In our frequently asked questions (FAQ), you will find quick and easy-to-understand answers to all topics related to taxes, payroll accounting, statutory accident insurance, contribution reports, and working with FRADECO.
 Our goal with this FAQ page is to give you a clear overview of frequently asked questions – whether you are an employer, HR manager, or internationally active company.

 In addition to general information on payroll processes and social security reporting requirements, you can also find out how FRADECO supports you in the correct processing of payroll, contributions, and tax returns.